 Switzerland pursues an active policy on reducing greenhouse gases, thus contributing to the internationally agreed target of limiting global warming to considerably less than 2 °C, and ideally 1.5 °C. The CO2 Act focuses on reducing Switzerland’s domestic emissions.

-The climate will continue to change in future.
-Because global warming can be restricted to 1.5 °C in the best case, adapting to the effects of climate change is becoming more and more important.
-This platform compiles information about the adaptations being undertaken by the Swiss Confederation, cantons and municipalities.
+More frequent heatwaves and dry periods, increasing natural hazards and changes to the diversity of fauna and flora – climate change is already having an impact on our environment today and will have an increasingly significant effect in future.
+Switzerland is committed to climate protection.
+In the Paris Agreement, it pledged to cut greenhouse gas emissions by 50% until 2030 compared to 1990 levels.
+Because, however, global warming can be restricted to 1.5 °C in the best case, adapting to the effects of climate change is becoming more and more important.
+This platform provides current information about the adaptations being undertaken by the Swiss Confederation, cantons and municipalities.

 Greenhouse gas emissions do not respect national borders.
 Because climate change has had serious repercussions for Switzerland with its mountain ecosystem, a globally coordinated course of action for this Alpine country is essential.
 Switzerland is strongly committed to climate protection at an international level.